 Understanding how Google determines dates, therefore, and what you can do to make sure Google has the right one, can impact how you structure your pages.
 Google recently spelled out their methodology, and we wanted to dive into it with our community.

-How Google determines the date on the page
+How does Google determine the date on the page?

 Google reports that they use a variety of factors when determining the date of a page.
 The spider automatically looks for any prominent listings on the page that might clearly state when the content went live.
 It also checks the structured markup or schema of the page to see if a date has been noted.
-The search engine does not limit itself to these methods, however, and can also use other means of examining pages and determining the date of publication.
+The search engine does not limit itself to these methods, however, and can also use other means of examining pages and determining the publication date.

 The search engine reports that they use several different methods to reduce the potential for error.
 Sometimes publishers do not include a clearly listed publication date or their structured markup might not be generated correctly.
 By looking at several factors, it becomes easier for the search engine to make the most accurate determination.